screwdriver-cd/community/meetings/2020-10/oct-01.md

 #### Operational issues and feature requests
 1. Limit number of parallel builds in a pipeline. [#2225](https://github.com/screwdriver-cd/screwdriver/issues/2225)
-   1. We had an issue where a single pipeine took down build cluster by running over 100 parallel builds using TURBO resources.
+   1. We had an issue where a single pipeline took down build cluster by running over 100 parallel builds using TURBO resources.
 1. Build in Bare metal nodes using executor-ssh [#2224](https://github.com/screwdriver-cd/screwdriver/issues/2224)
    1. There is a need for building on bare metal for OS images, since containers can't satisfy the build requireemnts.
 1. UX for builds in `CREATED` status is confusing. [#2225](https://github.com/screwdriver-cd/screwdriver/issues/2225)